From Anthrax to Today; Dr. David Edwards has Created an Innovation to Transform How We Should Be Thinking About Hygiene

 David Edwards (Inventor of FEND) Fast Company

-Fast forward almost 18 years later and he couldn’t have possibly predicted that this same unique technology would now be more relevant than ever.
+Fast forward almost 18 years later and he couldn’t have possibly predicted that this same unique technology would now be more relevant than ever during a world-wide pandemic and health crisis.
 Dr. Edwards and a team of scientists at Harvard and MIT figured out a way to make this underlying technology work with a simple nasal mist that could help suppress the formation of particles that can carry contaminants – and that’s what ultimately led to the creation of a breakthrough new product, FEND.

-FEND is a calcium-fortified hygiene mist that strengthens your body’s natural ability to trap particles and cleanse your airways.
+FEND is a calcium-fortified hygiene mist that strengthens your body’s natural ability to trap particles and cleanse your airways through salts and hydration.
 The mist delivers precisely sized particles that land and adhere to the mucus lining found in our nose and upper airway, making them more effective at catching these foreign particles and helping prevent them from traveling deep into our lungs.
 This also decreases the particles you expel back out into the air.
 In fact, recent studies have shown that FEND lowers the number of exhaled particles by up to 99% for up to six hours.

 Why does this matter?
 When we exhale, we release thousands of particles into the air, which crosses paths with all the people we come into contact with on a given day – in a restaurant, at work or school, on public transportation or a crowded elevator.
 So, if we were able to reduce the number of particles we exhale into the environment by as much as 99%, we could dramatically minimize others’ exposure to possible particle contaminants.